sophia-xie/othello/README.md

 # Othello

 A classic two-player board game brought to life on the console using object-oriented principles in C#.
 Complete with user customization of the game board and pieces.
-Submitted to BME 121: Digital Computation.
+Submitted to *BME 121: Digital Computation*.

 ### Setup: